 Pros of a Revocable Living Trust

-- Minimizes the value of the taxable estate because assets held in trust are not part of the deceased's estate.
+- It minimizes the value of the taxable estate because assets held in trust are not part of the deceased's estate.

-- Allows a trustee or successor trustee to manage assets if the grantor becomes incapacitated.
+- It allows a trustee or successor trustee to manage assets if the grantor becomes incapacitated.

-- Less costly to create than many other types of trusts.
+- It is less costly to create than many other types of trusts.

-- In community property states the inheritance provided by the trust is a separate asset of the beneficiary.
-It does not become part of community property unless the beneficiary makes it so.
+- In community property states, the trust's inheritance is a separate asset of the beneficiary.
+It only becomes part of community property if the beneficiary makes it so.

-- Allows the grantor to control how and when beneficiaries receive their inheritance.
+- It allows the grantor to control how and when beneficiaries receive their inheritance.